MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

   <source src="/assets/sounds/SHB-S15.3.mp3" type="audio/wav" volume="0.2">
   Your browser does not support the audio element.
 </audio>
-    <figcaption><a href="https://sonification.de/handbook/chapters/chapter15/#S15.3" target="_blank">Example S15.3:Sonifying specific data points in a sequence along with the entire process</a></figcaption>
-   <figcaption>Source: Hermann et. al., 2011</figcaption>
+    <figcaption><a href="https://sonification.de/handbook/chapters/chapter15/#S15.3" target="_blank">Sound example by T. Hermann, A. Hunt and J.G.
+Neuhoff taken from https://sonification.de/handbook/chapters/chapter15/#S15.3 </a></figcaption>
 </figure>

 # Day 2
 In the second day, Thomas talked about sonification techniques beyond parameter mapping.
 These include **Model based sonification (MBS)** and **Wave Space Sonification (WSS)**.

 ## Model Based Sonification (MBS)
 In **MBS**, a data set is used to construct a virtual data object in a state of equilibrium.
 The object is then allowed to be **interfered by human interaction** which transfers **energy** over the object and produces a temporal signal that can be **sonified**.
 It is very different from **PMSon** and has many benifits over it.
 For instance, **PMSon** is about mapping certain sound sequence to data and user has no control over sounds produced.
-In contrast, **MBS** does not work at all without intereference of a user.
-Moreover, user can control the sound depeneding upon how he/she interacts with the model because **MBS** is quite similar to Newton's third law of motion: **For every action there is an equal and opposite reaction**.
+In contrast, **MBS** does not work at all without interference of a user.
+Moreover, user can control the sound depeneding upon how he/she interacts with the model. **MBS** can be designed in a very physically plausible way, for instance by respecting Newton's third law of motion: **For every action there is an equal and opposite reaction**.

 <figure>
 <img src="/assets/img/mbs.png" width = "100%" align="center" />